lvella/polynomial-solver/README.md

 $ ./target/release/check-determinism PATH_TO_INPUT_FILE.r1cs
 ```

-After a possibly very long execution time, outputing a lot of debugging
+After a possibly very long execution time, outputting a lot of debugging
 information on the progress of Gröbner Basis execution, eventually it will
 terminate with one of the following lines output:
 * `DETERMINISTIC`